ermlikeyeah/ermlikeyeah.github.io/_posts/2017-05-25-camp-digital-2017-slides.md

 ---
 Hi.

 If you came to my session at Camp Digital yesterday, thanks.
-[Let me know](/contact) what you thought, good and not-so-good.
+Feel free to [let me know](/contact) what you thought, good and not-so-good.

 Yesterday was the only time I will be doing that session.